Table of Contents

 Role of the Adrenal Cortex

 The adrenal gland is a paired purely endocrine organ that lies within the kidney capsule and directly abuts the kidney.
-While the adrenal medulla is regulated by the sympathetic nervous system and is responsible for the release of catecholamines into the blood, so-called steroid hormones are produced in the adrenal cortex.
+While the adrenal medulla is regulated by the sympathetic nervous system and is responsible for the release of catecholamines into the blood, the so-called steroid hormones are produced in the adrenal cortex.

-- Zona reticularis: location of biosynthesis of androgens
+- Zona reticularis: location of androgen biosynthesis

 Cortisol and its Function

 Cortisol (also: hydrocortisone) is a steroid hormone and one of the most important representatives of the glucocorticoids.
-Like all remaining steroid hormones, cortisol is formed from the scaffold of cholesterol.
+Like all steroid hormones, cortisol is formed from the scaffold of cholesterol.
 It is produced in the adrenal cortex, which is responsible for the synthesis of steroid hormones.
-Further glucocorticoids are cortisone and corticosterone as well as synthetic compounds, which are used medically.
+Other glucocorticoids are cortisone and corticosterone as well as synthetic compounds, which are used medically.

 Glucose intake in the muscles is decreased.
 As a consequence, the blood sugar level rises, which ensures a good supply of the CNS.
 Due to the decreased glucose intake and utilization in the periphery and increased glycogen synthesis, cortisone can be classified as an antagonist to insulin since it has similar effects to glucagon.

-Concerning its influence on other organ systems, cortisol has growth-slowing effects on the bones and even causes osteoporosis, promotes alertness in the CNS, and can increase contractile force of the heart via an increase in the effect of catecholamines.
+Concerning its influence on other organ systems, cortisol has growth-slowing effects on the bones and even causes osteoporosis, promotes alertness in the CNS, and can increase the contractile force of the heart via an increase in the effect of catecholamines.

 A single measurement of the cortisol level is not very meaningful since it follows a physiological circadian rhythm.
-The maximum plasma concentration of cortisol with peak values of 25 µg/dl is reached early in the morning roughly half an hour after waking up (cortisol awakening response).
+The maximum plasma concentration of cortisol with peak values of 25 µg/dL is reached early in the morning roughly half an hour after waking up (cortisol awakening response).
 During the course of the day, the level drops.